GzipReader does not define `#external_encoding`

 To avoid monkey patching just to read some text from a gzip archive I propose that GzipReader implements #external_encoding the same way as File does.

-Updated by akostadinov (Aleksandar Kostadinov) almost 6 years ago
+Updated by akostadinov (Aleksandar Kostadinov) over 7 years ago

 Daniel Berger wrote: